Torrent Privacy Risks: How to Torrent Safely and Anonymously?

 Torrent clients are essential to torrenting since they help access the torrent protocol.
 When it goes through, you’re essentially thrust into a peer-to-peer (P2P) network called a torrent swarm, in which the IP addresses of every user are visible to others in the same swarm.

-Furthermore, when anyone else in the swarm accesses a torrent file, their torrent client will log everyone in the swarm’s IP addresses.
+Furthermore, when anyone else in the swarm accesses a torrent file, the torrent client logs everyone’s IP addresses.
 What does that imply?
 Does torrent leak IP?
 That’s not necessarily the case.

 As explained earlier, computers process websites with IP addresses, not conventional names.
 So, in a network of computers playing the role of servers, each device in the swarm is identified by its IP address, much like how usernames work.

-That said, logging users’ IP addresses helps ensure an adequate communication chain between every computer in the swarm, called a P2P chain.
-That way, every computer becomes a server that helps with seeding files
+Logging users’ IP addresses helps ensure an adequate communication chain, called a P2P chain, between every computer in the swarm.
+That way, every computer becomes a server that helps seed files.

 Your IP address also helps the swarm identify your location and ISP.
-And if there are malicious individuals or instruments in the swarm, the risks are enormous.
+If malicious individuals or instruments are in the swarm, the risks are enormous.
 As such, it’s best to keep such valuable information private and encrypted.

 Why hide your torrent IP?